Darlington, New South Wales: Commercial area

-Abercrombie St at Lawson St has become the commercial focus of Darlington since the University expansion in the 1960s.
+Abercrombie St at Lawson Street has become the commercial focus of Darlington since the university expansion in the 1960s.
 This street has a number of cafes, restaurants, small grocery and other businesses.
 Commercial businesses also operate within the Sydney University Darlington campus.
-Broadway Shopping Centre; King Street, Newtown and Redfern Street shopping areas are also nearby.
+Broadway Shopping Centre, King Street, Newtown and Redfern Street shopping areas are also nearby.

 Parks and open spaces

 Sydney University's Cadigal Green is the largest park in Darlington and contains the old Darlington School, seating and a wetland.
 Charles Kernan Reserve on Abercrombie St is named after a former local resident and has playground facilities, public BBQs and a community garden.
-Other parks include the Vine St playground and a pocket park located on the corner of Boundary and Shepherd Sts.
+Other parks include the Vine Sreett playground and a pocket park located on the corner of Boundary and Shepherd Streets.
 Other large parks within walking distance include Victoria Park, Prince Alfred Park and Redfern Park.

-Hotels and Accommodation

-The Royal Hotel on Abercrombie Street was built by James England in 1894 to serve the needs of local railway workers and offers accommodation, a bistro and pub facilities.
-The Glengarry Castle Hotel is on Lawson Street and provides pub facilities, a bottleshop and accommodation.
-The Adina Apartment Hotel Complex is located on Ivy St and offers a range of hotel amenities.

 Architecture

-Residential
+Housing

 The opening of the Eveleigh Railway Workshops in the 1880s was the major stimulus for the building of Victorian worker's terraces in Darlington.
 This style of housing dominated the suburb and housed the workers for the railway workshops and nearby industries.
 Some earlier workers cottages dating from the 1870s-1880s remain in Thomas and Vine Streets.